Skip to content

 c

-⚠️ Pitfall Warning: scanf's %s does not check buffer sizes.
-The safe approach is to use %Ns to specify the maximum length, or switch to the fgets + sscanf combination.
+⚠️ Watch Out: scanf's %s does not check buffer size.
+The safe way is to use %ms (GNU extension) to specify maximum length, or switch to the fgets + sscanf combination.

 Common Format Specifiers